Frank Runyeon: Career

+Personal life

 Runyeon took a sabbatical from Hollywood in the early 1990s to go to seminary.
 He graduated from The Hill School in 1971.
 A 1975 graduate of Princeton University, he studied at Fuller Seminary and Yale Divinity School before receiving his Masters, with honors, from General Theological Seminary in 1994.
 He then translated and adapted six different texts from the New Testament for performance as one-man shows.
 He has performed in over 2,000 churches of all denominations in 47 states.
 Runyeon also frequently speaks about the media.

 Runyeon and his wife Annie were married in 1980 and have three children.